ryanlevee/real-time-scan-and-alert-system/README.md

 1. The program monitors incoming data for live scans and alerts.
 2. When new data is detected, it processes the data, including geocoding and payload validation.
 3. The processed data is then updated in the SQL database.
-4. Any errors encountered during processing are logged and managed appropriately.
+4. Any errors encountered during processing are sent through a comprehensive flow.

 Technical Details
 -----------------